graycoreio/daffodil/libs/driver/guides/magento.md

 The `@daffodil/driver/magento` package configures the integration between your storefront and Magento 2/MageOS ecommerce platforms.

+## Features

-It provides fundamental configurations that other Daffodil packages use to interact with these platforms.
+`@daffodil/driver/magento` provides fundamental configurations that other Daffodil packages use to interact with Magento-like platforms.
 Under the hood, this package configures the Apollo GraphQL client to query the Magento GraphQL API.

-## Features

 - GraphQl Caching via conversion of relevant requests to Varnish cacheable GET requests.
   - Configurable by other supplemental packages like `@daffodil/product` via `provideDaffMagentoCacheableOperation`